clolsonus/madesigner/README.md

-# MADesigner v2.0 - Model Airplane Rapid Design Toolkit
+# MAdesigner v2.0 - Model Airplane Rapid Design Toolkit

 # Project Description

-MADesigner streamlines the process of designing and creating built up model airplane wings.
-Structures are defined with higher level parameters like span, chord, airfoil, sweep, etc.  MADesigner takes your specification and automatically creates the detailed structures for you.
+MAdesigner streamlines the process of designing and creating built up model airplane wings.
+Structures are defined with higher level parameters like span, chord, airfoil, sweep, etc.  MAdesigner takes your specification and automatically creates the detailed structures for you.